marc-sturm/Underverse/README.md

 ## Current state

-Underverse is usable, but there is no stable binary release yet.
+Underverse is usable, but there is no stable binary release.
 *Use at your own risk!*

 ## Key features